tyanhly/vcode_qrcode/README.md

 ## Introduction

-This is package generate Qrcode using some services like google qrcode.
-Currently, It only support google service.
+This is package generate Qrcode using some services like google qrcode (currently, it only support google service).
 This package also support <b>attaching logo</b> into qrcode.
-In Laravel framework, it fully support for using facade, blade template.
+In Laravel framework, it fully support for using facade, blade helper.

 Reference https://developers.google.com/chart/infographics/docs/qr_code